How to Add a PDF Link in Google Sheets (Link PDFs to Cells Easily)

 If you need to work with multiple PDFs, the next method is more practical.

-This is useful for invoices, reports, client files, student submissions, audit logs, and other document trackers.
+This works well for invoices, reports, client files, student submissions, audit logs, and other document trackers.

 Install Drive Explorer Pro from the Google Workspace Marketplace: